-In the Final Plan, this section will include the list of agencies with jurisdiction over the project (from EIR Table A-1), and a description of where their respective jurisdictions exist.
-For example, for a given construction spread, state what region of the California Department of Fish and Game has jurisdiction, provide the name of the regional manager, the address, telephone and fax numbers.
+In the final plan, this section will include the list of agencies with jurisdiction over the project and a description of where their respective jurisdictions exist.
+For example, for a given construction segment, information about each jurisdictional agency's contact person (including name, address, and telephone and fax numbers) should be provided.